 As we’ve already covered, the answer to that question is no—but it’s still important to take superb care of this metal.
 Let’s examine what can damage white gold and what steps can wearers take to prevent damage from happening.

-Affordable and Untarnishable: The White Gold Story
+The Affordable and Untarnishable Gold

 Unlike other metals that can easily dull and blacken just by being exposed to air—white gold doesn’t develop the signs of oxidation and loss of luster associated with tarnishing.
 This is excellent news for those who are looking to purchase a precious metal piece but don’t want to spend time buffing and polishing.